Prescribing Safety Assessment (PSA)

 The PSA is designed to be taken in two hours.
 Extra time of up to 30 minutes can be accommodated for those eligible for reasonable adjustments.
 The paper will consist of 60 items.

-Access to the content of the BNF (British National Formulary) will be available as part of the assessment interface.
-Paper copies of the BNF and BNFc can be allowed, however, candidates need to be aware that they may not contain the most up-to-date prescribing advice.
-Please note that PSA scoring is based on information on the BNF and BNFc websites that is most up-to-date at the time of the assessment.
+Access to the content of the British National Formulary (BNF) will be available as part of the assessment interface.
+Paper copies of the BNF and British National Formulary for Children (BNFC) can be allowed, however, candidates need to be aware that they may not contain the most up-to-date prescribing advice.
+Please note that PSA scoring is based on information on the BNF and BNFC websites that is most up to date at the time of the assessment.
 Candidates are not allowed to make any notes in the BNF during the assessment.

 Individual candidates will have access to their performance results by logging into the PSA interface.